DataSciNAll/amlvsvertexai/README.md

 * Make sure all and any S3 buckets are deleted!
 * In the Studio: On the left, click on Running Terminals and Kernals.
 Next to Running Apps click on the X. This will close out all your application sessions.
 I also close all my notebooks.
 * Delete all Domain's open for the Studio and Canvas (Part 2)

+# Acknowledgements
+This code repo has been forked from https://github.com/DataSciNAll/Azure-ML-vs-AWS-SageMaker- Special thanks to Devanshi Thakar and team for sharing their code set and workflows with us.
+We hope this gives a good guide to the different features across each platform.